JupiterOne-Archives/docs/knowledgeBase/jupiterOne-query-language_(J1QL)/jupiterOne-query-language.md

 }
 ```

-Please note that returning row metadata is not supported when `UNIQUE` keyword is used or an aggregation is performed.
+Please note that when row metadata is requested via API, usage of
+the `UNIQUE` keyword or aggregations will cause the `_meta` property to be
+stripped from rows.

 #### TO